stone-rhino/wge/README.md

 ```shell
 cmake --preset=release-with-debug-info --fresh
 ```
-If the gcc path is not in the default path, we can rename the file `CMakeUserPresets.json.example` to `CMakeUserPresets.json` and modify the gcc path:
+If the compiler path is not in the default path, we can copy the `CMakeUserPresets.json.example` to `CMakeUserPresets.json` and modify the compiler path in the `CMakeUserPresets.json` file:
 ```json
 {
     "name": "my-release-with-debug-info",